Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Escalation to Arbitration:

 Feeling wronged and facing a cold home, Sarah initiated arbitration under the New York Consumer Protection Act on February 1, 2023.
-Represented by consumer advocate attorney James Larkin, she argued that the defect was inherent and that Comfort Heating Solutions violated the warranty terms.
+Represented by consumer advocate attorney the claimant, she argued that the defect was inherent and that Comfort Heating Solutions violated the warranty terms.

-The company, on the other hand, was adamant the warranty did not cover damages allegedly caused by “improper use.”
-Their representative, Michael Donnelly, submitted maintenance records from the technician's prior visits, highlighting thermostat mismanagement.
+The company, on the other hand, was adamant the warranty did not cover damages allegedly caused by improper use.”
+Their representative, the claimant, submitted maintenance records at a local employernician's prior visits, highlighting thermostat mismanagement.

 The Arbitration Process:

-The arbitration hearing was held on March 20, 2023, before arbitrator Rebecca Goldstein.
+The arbitration hearing was held on March 20, 2023, before arbitrator the claimant.
 Sarah’s side presented a home energy audit showing the thermostat readings were within recommended ranges.
 Additionally, expert witness testimony indicated the compressor’s failure was consistent with a manufacturing defect rather than user error.

 Comfort Heating Solutions countered with internal manuals and argued the warranty explicitly excluded damages from “improper installation or operation.”
 However, it became apparent their documentation was ambiguous, and their technician’s reports lacked consistency.